 I’ve expressed plenty of feelings about work here.
 While I promise never to shittalk the company, no matter if I’m there or not, I can’t help but get the sense that my heart is calling me elsewhere.
-I’ve spoken about this countless times that all I want to do for the rest of my life is go to places and right.
+I’ve spoken about this countless times that all I want to do for the rest of my life is go to places and write.
 However, my dad has hammered into my head over and over again that my company is paying me to be there.
 They’re paying for my talent, and while I’m there, they deserve my all.
 Outside the newsroom is a different story.

 I’ve been having trouble with line producing lately.
 It’s not that I don’t like what I do, the pieces just don’t seem to want to fit anymore.
 I can’t force them into place, but I can find a way to work around it.
 So when news broke in my hour about migrant buses arriving in D.C., I put aside all my fears and ego, listened to the directions given to me, and took the reins in making sure we were getting the right things on air.
 I did a good job today, a better job than I’ve done in the past month or so.
 I’m honestly not sure what’s come over me, but I my performance showed me my heart is in fact in the right place.

 I’m not going to leave co-workers hanging, I’m not going to leave my host hanging.
 I’ll do what is asked, and not feel like I’m romanticizing this new concept of “quiet quitting.”
 That’s where you show up to work but your heart’s not in it.
 I’m not about to do that, especially when the only ‘backup’ I have wouldn’t net me the salary I’m making now.
 Not yet, at least.
 A lot more work has to be done.
 I’ve got a lot of repairs left to make until it’s officially time for me to move on.
 I don’t know when that is and I don’t know what that looks like.
 But I can set my heart upon it and make sure I’m doing what I’m paid to do in the meantime.